 I know this has happened to you.
 You land on a website, and you see “404 Page Not Found”.
 The basic vanilla server error page letting you know that the link you followed is no longer accurate.

 Then what?
-When I run into this, I'll look for a basic menu to guide me or I remove the last part of the URL in the location bar down to just the dot com portion which will take me to the site's home page.
-I'll do a quick scan for what I clicked-thru for.
-If I am really motivated I may stick around and try to find something similar on the site.
+When I run into this, I'll look for a basic menu to guide me or remove the last part of the URL in the location bar down to just the dot com portion, which will take me to the site's home page.
+Then, I'll do a quick scan for what I clicked-thru through.
+If I am really motivated, I may stick around and find something similar on the site.

 404s happen.
-Especially if you've had your site for awhile it becomes even more difficult to track all your posts, pages and deletions.
-404s are produced for a number of reasons.
+Especially if you've had your site for a while, it becomes even more difficult to track all your posts, pages, and deletions.
+404s are produced for several reasons.
 The most common are:

 - You deleted a post or removed a page and didn't put a redirect in place.